She was looking for her mother’s secret. Instead, she found the world’s greatest secret.

 I liked how the characters were made.
 Each character has lots of contribution to spice up this amazing book.
 I must admit that the different dates are kind of confusing at first but the mysteries and the story itself will eventually cover it up!
 As I’ve said, it is a historical fiction so I have to deal with it, right?
 Silly me!

-The book has a lot of supporting characters in each four main stories but you’ll be amazed on how each story are connected to one another.
+The book has a lot of supporting characters in each four main stories but you’ll be amazed on how each story is connected to one another.

 The author wrote this novel well, I mean, the scenes are very easy to visualize.
 It didn’t have those deep words, so every scene can be easily imagined and understood by the readers.
 Of course, the events were great and you have to read it by yourself to know what I’m talking about.